Learn about Medicine!

 - Tour the Wake Forest School of Medicine and participate in simulation labs

-- Explore technology and the latest in medical advances within the hospital including the operating room and cardiac cath lab
+- Explore technology and the latest in medical advances within the hospital including the rehab center and cardiac cath lab

-- Practice taking blood pressure, listening to the heart, working in a suture lab, and conducting an ultrasound
+- Practice taking blood pressure, listening to the heart and lungs, interviewing standardized patients, working in a suture lab, and conducting an ultrasound

 *Hands-on experiences are subject to change.